 Who this is for

-- researchers from any field relevant to mental health.
+- the mental health science community, which we view as including researchers from any field relevant to mental health.

 Since 2020, Wellcome has been commissioning research teams from across the world to review the evidence for different active ingredients deemed to help prevent, treat and manage anxiety and depression in 14 to 24-year-olds globally.